-Mathieu Matégot designed several items for Artimeta and maybe this floor lamp.
+Mathieu Matégot designed several items for Artimeta but probably not this floor lamp.

-Artimeta sold also lamps that were produced by the famous Italian company Stilnovo.
-This floor lamp was acquired in The Netherlands some years ago.
+Artimeta also sold lamps produced by the famous Italian company Stilnovo.

 Someone suggested that it is a lamp made by Artiforte, another company from The Netherlands, but without any proof, unfortunately.
 More info about Artiforte can be found over here.